NeniEmSu/Nuxt-Virus/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:8383
+# To reset the local host to localhost:3000 change line 12 to 15 in nuxt config file

+server: {
+     port: 8383, # to 3000
+    host: '0.0.0.0'
+  },

+# or delete contents of above stated line.

 $ npm run dev

 # build for production and launch server on local device case server will listen to localhost 8383